-8.7.7 Content and format of the dissertation
+8.6.7 Content and format of the dissertation

 The dissertation must be a scholarly work, providing a written account of an independent investigation of an epidemiologic question or series of related epidemiologic questions.
 It will be in the form of a monograph, containing one or more research questions about the epidemiology of a particular health topic or disease.
 Within this monograph, there will be at least three separate manuscripts of publishable quality, one of which must offer a novel methodologic approach to a question in epidemiologic research.
-It will include the formulation of one or more hypotheses, a review of the appropriate literature, a description of the project, data collection, data analysis, data interpretation, discussion of the findings, and limitations of the work.
+Specifically, what constitutes a novel methodological approach should be interpreted broadly, and can range from elaboration of a new statistical method, to the development of a new data collection instrument, to a new application of an existing method to an epidemiological guestion, to name a few.
+The dissertation will include the formulation of one or more hypotheses, a review of the appropriate literature, a description of the project, data collection, data analysis, data interpretation, discussion of the findings, and limitations of the work.
 If the dissertation involves the investigation of more than one question, each question must focus on an epidemiologic or methodologic issue related to the health topic or disease under investigation.
 The dissertation project should demonstrate that the candidate has a command of the subject and a thorough knowledge of the research methodology used to investigate the question(s).

-8.8 Non-credit requirements
+8.7 Non-credit requirements

-8.8.1 Teaching practicum
+8.7.1 Teaching practicum